Paycheck Calculator and Form W-4

 Step by Step Instructions: Paycheck Calculator and Form W4

-Sections A, B, C, D, and E are the entries on the Paycheck Calculator and how they correspond to Steps 1, 2, 3, 4, and 5 on the Form W4.
-Once you enter information on the Paycheck Calculator, the Form W-4 will be created by the app.
+Sections A, B, C, D, and E are the entries on the paycheck calculator and how they correspond to Steps 1, 2, 3, 4, and 5 on the Form W4.
+Once you enter information on the paycheck calculator, the Form W-4 will be created by the app.
 You can email the form to your employer afterward or download the W-4 at the end of the paycheck calculator.

-Start the Paycheck Calculator.
+Start the paycheck calculator.
 Each question and section of the paycheck calculator links here for detailed instructions and suggestions by the corresponding calculator questions: A1, A2, B1, etc. At the end of the process, your personalized Form W-4 will be created in an easily downloadable or emailable format.

 Paycheck Calculator, W-4